 The bottom line is: do what you can to prepare, but know that sometimes stuff happens and, as you probably already know, that’s life with kids.

-From preparing for the airport experience to managing expectations during the flight, it might be a good idea to do a mental walk-through to help figure out how to make the journey as smooth as possible for you and your little one.
+From preparing for the airport experience to managing expectations during the flight, it’s a good idea to conduct a mental walk-through to help determine how to make the journey as smooth as possible for you and your child.

 How to Keep Your Baby Comfortable on the Plane